DiantArts/CodingStyle/README.md

 ### constness
 Every const variables must be specified as so.
 Constexpr should be used as much as possible.
 When constexpr cannot be applied, const must be used instead.
-Remove const qualifier when possible in function declerations.
+Remove const qualifiers in function declerations when possible.

 ### References
 Order of choice